 Given the composer had made a name for himself with orchestral SNES soundtracks of rare sophistication, density and melodic beauty, would his music become even more elaborate and lush on the more powerful Nintendo 64?
 Actually, Wonder Project J2 moves in the opposite direction, responding to the game’s more reflective mood.
-Mori relies less on contrapuntal structures than any of his major SNES soundtracks.
-On many occasions, he is happy to have one melody, backed by unobtrusive orchestrations, carry a composition.
-Of course, for a gifted melodicist like Mori, that’s not a problem – although it’s hard to deny that the quality of Wonder Project J2 is spottier than that of the composer’s previous classics.
+Mori relies less on contrapuntal structures than on any of his major SNES soundtracks.
+On many occasions, he is happy to have one melody carry a composition, backed by unobtrusive orchestrations.
+Of course, for a gifted melodicist like Mori, that’s not a problem – although it’s hard to deny that Wonder Project J2‘s quality is spottier than that of the composer’s previous classics.

 Whereas Wonder Project J was all about the excitement of embarking on an adventure, its successor is more concerned with establishing and preserving a sense of home and belonging – reassuring stasis instead of reaching out for new horizons.
 True, the panache of Mori’s earlier works returns as the Wonder Project J2 soundtrack discovers – for a while – its sense of optimism and excitement.
 There is also no shortage of militaristic, tense action music, creating a sense of conflict that was absent on Wonder Project J.

 Ultimately though, what the Wonder Project J2 soundtrack focuses on is amplifying its predecessor’s undercurrent of melancholia and yearning (relying heavily on its main theme, which carries over from Wonder Project J).
 Take the score’s ending, which cautiously yet hopefully looks towards the future.
-Closing the soundtrack with the same wistfulness that opened it – but mixing in more optimism – “I Believe in Tomorrow….” is a calm orchestral ballad.
-It’s also one final showcase of Mori’s orchestral prowess, as he carries the four-minute piece almost solely through moving woodwind variations of the main theme.
-It’s farewell towards an unknown fate, but hope persists at the end of what is the Nintendo 64’s greatest orchestral soundtrack.
+“I Believe in Tomorrow….”, a calm orchestral ballad, closes the soundtrack with the same pensive mood that opened it but mixes in an extra dose of optimism.
+It’s also one final showcase of Mori’s compositional prowess, as he carries the four-minute piece almost solely through moving woodwind variations of the main theme.
+It’s farewell towards an unknown fate but hope persists at the end of what is the Nintendo 64’s greatest orchestral soundtrack.